sormy/rollup-plugin-smart-asset/README.md

 - port remaining options from `postcss-smart-asset`
 - test different rollup output options
 - custom asset name
+- fix source maps, binary files are included in source maps as of now

 PRs are very welcome!